mspnp/aks-fabrikam-dronedelivery/04-networking.md

 ## Steps

-1. Login into the Azure subscription that you'll be deploying the AKS cluster into.
+1. Login to the Azure subscription that you'll be deploying the AKS cluster into.

    > :book: The networking team logins into the Azure subscription that will contain the regional hub.
 At Fabrikam Drone Delivery, all of their regional hubs are in the same, centrally-managed subscription.